-We describe here the leadership of the commission through its elected officers, and the commission's membership, through time.
+Here, we describe the leadership of the commission through its elected officers, as well as the commission's membership, through time.
 We cover the fortunes of the commission since the 1980s, including key events and protagonists (Sect.
 4.3), before concluding with a discussion of funding and its expenditure when the commission operated as INTAV for 12 years from 2007.